Azure/Industrial-IoT/README.md

     docker build -t <your-container-name> https://github.com/Azure/iot-edge-opc-publisher

+Note: if you want to have correct version information, please install [gitversion](https://gitversion.readthedocs.io/en/latest/) and run it with the following command line in the root of the repository: `gitversion  . /updateassemblyinfo /ensureassemblyinfo updateassemblyinfofilename opcpublisher/AssemblyInfo.cs`

 ## Configuration of the OPC UA nodes to publish
 ### Configuration via configuration file
 The easiest way to configure the OPC UA nodes to publish is via configuration file.
 The configuration file format is documented in `publishednodes.json` in this repository.